 Day 3 Esposende - at Leisure

 The choice is yours today, you can head out and make your own discoveries, or join an optional excursion and explore a little further afield.
-First of all you'll head to the beautiful city of Viana do Castelo.
+First of all, you'll head to the beautiful city of Viana do Castelo.
 The streets of its historic centre are lined with fine examples of Manueline, Renaissance, Baroque and Art Deco architecture, and the city is known for its production of traditional gold filigree.
-Next you'll visit elegant Braga, the capital of the Minho province and a famous pilgrimage centre.
-The cathedral here is one of the oldest in Portugal, and you'll have time to step inside before visiting the famous Bom Jesus Shrine.
-At this popular pilgrimage site, a Baroque stairway leads up to a magnificent church, and fabulous views await those who climb to the top.
+Next, you'll visit elegant Braga, the capital of the Minho province and a famous pilgrimage centre, the cathedral here is one of the oldest in Portugal.

-After free time for lunch, you'll visit the charming city of Guimarães whose historic town centre has been listed as a UNESCO World Heritage Site since 2001.
-Guimarães is regarded as the birth place of Portugal and its extensive history is reflected in the variety of national monuments and historic buildings found within the city.
+From here, you'll visit the charming city of Guimarães whose historic town centre has been listed as a UNESCO World Heritage Site since 2001.
+Guimarães is regarded as the birthplace of Portugal and its extensive history is reflected in the variety of national monuments and historic buildings found within the city.
 Here you can wander around the narrow streets of the medieval quarter, see houses adorned with ornate balconies and admire the façade of a 1,000-year-old castle.